chris0512/Progress-Steps/README.md

 This is a simple progress bar components.<br/>

-It can show the user which steps they are in progress—for example, shopping on line.<br/>
+We can use button [Prev] and [Next] to control the steps to show the user which steps they are in progress—for example, shopping on line.<br/>

 ### This side-project has four components:
 1. progress - the blue line to extend the width of each step.